 During the early part of the 20th century, the school of thought known as behaviorism emerged.
 The school of thought was focused on studying observable behaviors and making psychology a more scientific pursuit.

 The humanist perspective focuses on looking at human beings in a holistic way.
-Rather than focusing on dysfunction, humanists take the view that people are innately good and possess an actualizing tendency that leads them to pursue self-actualization.
+Rather than focusing on dysfunction, humanists believe that people are innately good and possess an actualizing tendency that leads them to pursue self-actualization.

 Maslow is best known for his famous hierarchy of needs.
 His hierarchy is often displayed as a pyramid in which the most basic needs lie at the bottom and increasingly complex needs lie higher up toward the peak.

-Biological psychologists also look at how brain damage and disease influence people actions as well as their personalities.
+Biological psychologists also look at how brain damage and disease influence people’s actions as well as their personalities.

 So how do all of these different psychological perspectives the way that psychologists view human issues?
 Let’s take a look at a few examples of how psychological perspectives are used.